Winter Campaign (1848–1849): Background

 Until the end of summer 1848, the Habsburgs reluctantly accepted the Batthyány government and the national achievements of the March 15 revolution in Pest.
-However, their goal was to end Hungarian autonomy.
-However, they pretended to be friendly toward the Hungarian government until the rebellions within the empire and the Italian unification movements were crushed.
+Their goal was to end Hungarian autonomy by portending friendliness toward the Hungarian government until were crushed the rebellions within the empire and the Italian unification movements.
 By the end of the summer, however, these issues had been resolved.
 King Ferdinand V refused to sign the Hungarian legislation, forcing the Batthyány government to resign.
 He also supported the Croatian army, led by Lieutenant General Josip Jelačić, in its attack on Hungary on September 11.
-The goal was to restore full Habsburg rule over Hungary.
-Meanwhile, they attempted to peacefully take power in Hungary by sending Count Franz Philipp von Lamberg, a loyalist, with the task of taking command of the Hungarian army.
-However, on October 28, he was lynched by a crowd in Pest, marking the final break between the Habsburgs and the Hungarians.
+Restoring full Habsburg rule over Hungary via accommodation was abandoned when Count Franz Philipp von Lamberg, a loyalist dispatched with the task of taking command of the Hungarian army, was on October 28 lynched by a crowd in Pest.
 Meanwhile, the Hungarian army, led by János Móga, stopped the Croatian attack at the Battle of Pákozd on September 29.
-On October 6, the Vienna Uprising broke out, and Jelačić left Hungary with his troops to help restore the emperor's power in Vienna.
+On October 6, the Vienna Uprising broke out, and Jelačić left Hungary with his troops to help restore their the emperor's power.
 For this reason, the Croatian troops stranded in Transdanubia surrendered to the Hungarians (the Surrender at Ozora).

 After the Batthyány government resigned, the National Defense Committee, led by Kossuth, took over in Hungary.
 Together with the Hungarian parliament, they continued the resistance and organized the Hungarian army.
 Kossuth urged the Hungarian army to pursue Jelačić to Vienna and support the revolution in Vienna against the imperial army, which was led by Alfred I of Windisch-Grätz.
 However, several officers who had sworn allegiance to both the emperor and the Hungarian constitution opposed this plan, so the army remained on the Austrian border for nearly a month.
 Finally, Kossuth appeared in the Hungarian camp to force an attack, which he achieved with the support of Colonel Artúr Görgei.
 However, the Hungarian troops advancing toward Vienna were defeated by the Austrian army led by Jelačić in the Battle of Schwechat.
 The next day, Windisch-Grätz forced Vienna to surrender.

 On October 3, the emperor issued a manifesto ordering the imperial troops and their officers stationed in Hungary to renounce their allegiance to the Hungarian government.
 This incited an open rebellion.
 Most of the foreign officers did so and left the Hungarian army.
 Some joined Jelačić's advancing armies in September, while others began to revolt.
 The commanders of the Arad and Temesvár forts declared that they recognized only the emperor's authority.
 Lieutenant General Anton Puchner, commander of the Transylvanian army, also revolted.
 He led his troops, supported by Romanian and Saxon rebels, and drove the Hungarian troops out of Transylvania by the end of November.
 Here, the Székely people of Háromszék were the only ones who decided to remain loyal to the Hungarian government.